 Above: Stan and Glenda Bradshaw in the Mad River Freedom 16′ Royalex canoe repaired with G/flex Epoxy in August 2007 on the Blackfoot River near Ovando, Montana a couple of miles downstream of the Roundup Bar.

 The wooden gunwales of Royalex canoes can rip a hull apart if left out in bitter cold temperatures.
 Somewhere south of freezing, the plastic body of the canoe shrinks while the dampish wooden gunwales expand.
 Unless the screws affixing the inwale and outwale are backed out, they pin a shrinking hull to an expanding gunwale, and something will give.
 That something is always the hull.
 Continue reading →

-Gougeon Brothers recently did R&D testing for a manufacturer who wanted to know if WEST SYSTEM® epoxy could effectively repair injection-molded parts made with fiberglass and dicyclopentadiene (DCPD) blended polyester resin that included an internal mold release.
+Gougeon Brothers recently did R&D testing on DCPD blend laminates for a manufacturer who wanted to know if WEST SYSTEM® Epoxy could effectively repair them.
+DCPD blend laminates are injection-molded parts made with fiberglass and dicyclopentadiene (DCPD) blended polyester resin that included an internal mold release agent.
 The hoods and decks for many jet skis and snowmobiles are made with this material.

 Editor’s note: this article was written in 2000, years before we formulated G/Flex 655 epoxy which has superior performance with plastics.
 The basic plastic boat repair methods described here still represent best practices, but for optimal results use these methods with G/flex 655 epoxy on plastics.

 Molded plastic canoes and kayaks are incredibly tough and durable.
 Occasionally though people damage them and call us for repair recommendations.
 Considering that plastic film is often used as a mold release for epoxy, you can see what we’re up against when we try to bond to it.
 Continue reading →